Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Current read/write patterns

-Iceberg's design accommodates both scenarios with different migration approaches: in-place migration for Hive tables and metadata-based adoption for Parquet datasets.
+Iceberg's design accommodates both scenarios with different migration approaches: in-place migration for Hive tables (converting metadata without moving data) and metadata-based adoption for Parquet datasets (creating Iceberg metadata to track existing files).
+For comprehensive coverage of Iceberg's metadata architecture, see Iceberg Table Architecture: Metadata and Snapshots.

 Migration Strategies